blox/blox/deploy/README.md

 }
 ```

 You can monitor the upgrade progress via the same [Monitor Progress](#monitor-progress) steps above.
-When the StackStatus shows `UPDATE_COMPLETE`, you are running the latest versions of the required Amazon AWS components.
+When the StackStatus shows `UPDATE_COMPLETE`, you are running the latest versions of the required AWS components.
 If you are running the local installation, you will then need to launch the Docker Compose via the same [Deploy Blox Locally to Docker](#deploy-blox-locally-to-docker) steps above.

 ## Delete Process